nogibjj/MiniProject10-PySpark/README.md

 ![Test Python Versions](https://github.com/nogibjj/IDS706-MiniProject5-Sqlite/actions/workflows/cicd.yml/badge.svg)
-# IDS706 Mini Project5: GroceryDB CRUD Application
+# IDS706 Mini Project10: GroceryDB CRUD Application

 ## Project Description

 This project is a simple Python application that interacts with a SQLite database named `GroceryDB`.
 It provides basic CRUD functionality: Create, Read, Update, and Delete operations on the `GroceryDB` database.
-It uses SQLite3 for database interaction and PrettyTable to display the query results in a tabular format.
+It is adpated from mini project while using Spark SQL.

 ## Queries Description & Results